I'm Lost Without You

 "I'm Lost Without You" is a song by American rock band Blink-182 and is the final track of the band's 2003 self-titled fifth studio album.
 The song, written by guitarist Tom DeLonge, bassist Mark Hoppus and drummer Travis Barker, lyrically relates to lost love.
 The track was worked on for over six months and features an extended outro that contains two dueling drum tracks mixed into each respective stereo channel.

 Background

 The song was worked on for over six months, with each incarnation becoming bigger in sound and stranger in tone.
 In the initial draft of the song, what became the chorus was instead the verse and the song lacked a true chorus.
 There were "over 50 or so" tracks incorporated into the recording, and the song employs a recording technique that dates back to the 1960s, in which DeLonge sang into a rotating speaker to produce an "underwater" effect.
 The feedback in the middle of the song was created by tweaking and turning the guitar around "like an acrobat on drugs."

 Music

 The song is composed in the key of A major and is set in time signature of common time with a tempo of 92 beats per minute.
-DeLonge's vocal range spans from E4 to D5.